Next Church Service Sunday July 20, 2025 Holy Communion

 C: (copy) Thanks give to God.

-The Gospel lesson is from John chapter 16.
+The Gospel lesson is from Luke chapter 10.

 C: (copy) Glory to You, O Lord.